BioCAP: Exploiting Synthetic Captions Beyond Labels in Biological Foundation Models: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Wasila Dahdul, Zhiyuan Tao, Yifan Liu, Fangxun Liu, Shuheng Wang, Ziqi Li, David Carlyn, Quang-Huy Nguyen, Yintie Lei, and Junke Yang for their help with the human evaluation, and the \href{https://imageomics.osu.edu/about/team}{Imageomics Team} for their constructive feedback.
+We would like to thank Wasila Dahdul, Zhiyuan Tao, Yifan Liu, Fangxun Liu, Shuheng Wang, Ziqi Li, David Carlyn, Quang-Huy Nguyen, Yintie Lei, and Junke Yang for their help with the human evaluation.
+We also thank Hong-You Chen and the \href{https://imageomics.osu.edu/about/team}{Imageomics Team} for their constructive feedback.

 We sincerely thank PlantID.net~\citep{plantid}, as well as the Cornell Lab of Ornithology~\citep{macaulay2025} for providing access to their biological media collections.
 The data made our retrieval evaluation possible.